-UNIT 3: How does experience affect behaviour and mental processes?
+How does experience affect behaviour and mental processes?

-In this unit students investigate the contribution that classical and contemporary research has made to the understanding of the functioning of the nervous system and to the understanding of biological, psychological relationship between rapid eye movement and social factors that influence learning and memory.
+In this unit students investigate the contribution that classical and contemporary research has made to the understanding of the functioning of the nervous system and to the understanding of biological, psychological and social factors that influence learning and memory.
 Students investigate how the human nervous system enables a person to interact with the world around them.
 Students investigate how mechanisms of learning and memory lead to the acquisition of knowledge and the development of new and changed behaviours.
 They consider models to explain learning and memory as well as the interconnectedness of brain regions involved in memory.